jessharrison83/build-gigapet-BE/README.md

 1. Git flow for working with teams
 2. General information
-3. Endpoints and how to use the API
+3. API endpoints and intrusctions on how to use them

 ## Git flow for collaborating: